Baojun-Che/Bayesian-Inverse-Problems/README.md

 # Bayesian-Inverse-Problems
-codes for Bayesian inverse problems
+Codes for Bayesian inverse problems.
+Some of codes are from https://github.com/PKU-CMEGroup/InverseProblems.jl

+Under constuction!